 Students who have graduated from the apprenticeship program have gone on to work for the stagehands union, ITASE, and work as managers for local bands.
 Students have studied both performing arts and non-performing arts-related degrees at colleges and universities.

-If you would like to support our educational programs please visit our donation page.
+If you would like to support our educational programs please click the donate button below.